 In this article, I will reveal the top 10 common and costly Google ads mistakes that most advertisers make so as you can avoid getting your fingers burnt.

-Biggest Google Ads Mistakes to Avoid in 2020.
+Biggest Google Ads Mistakes to Avoid as an Advertiser

 Let’s jump in…